CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-profile-ms-emailings.md

 `https://api.copernica.com/v2/profile/{$profileID}/ms/emailings?access_token=xxxx`

-This method also supports [paging parameters](./rest-paging).
+Don't forget to replace `{$profileID}` by the ID of the profile you want to retrieve the emailings for.

 ## Returned fields

-The method returns a JSON array containing the start index, limit and count.
-It also contains a data array with the mailings matching the given parameters.
-For each mailing we return the following:
+The method returns a JSON object containing the following information for each mailing:

 * **id**: The ID of the mailing.
 * **timestamp**: Timestamp of the mailing.